htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 activity lasts for as long as the maximum vacating time, then the machine also enters the Killing activity.
-The maximum vacating time is determined by the configuration variable ``MachineMaxVacateTime`` :index:` <single: MachineMaxVacateTime>`.
+The maximum vacating time is determined by the configuration variable ``MachineMaxVacateTime`` :index:`MachineMaxVacateTime<single: MachineMaxVacateTime>`.
 This may be adjusted by the setting of the job ClassAd attribute ``JobMaxVacateTime``.

 When the starter exits, or if there was no starter running when the